joreynajr/HiCnv/README.md

 ---

-# HiCnv version 3

-HiCnv is a pipeline to call CNVs from Hi-C data and is now using Snakemake to facilitate the usage and interface.
+**HiCnv** is a pipeline to call CNVs from Hi-C data and is now using Snakemake to facilitate the usage and interface.
 Currently HiCnv is setup to download SRA files followed by alignment with HiCPro and CNV analysis.